-If an applicant has recently entered a profession in which they can expect significant pay increases, the Loan Originator may base repayment income
+If an applicant has recently entered a profession in which they can expect significant pay increases, the Loan Originator may base repayment income on the anticipated future earnings of that applicant.

 Example - Using Savings History As A Compensating Factor

 An applicant is currently paying \$400 per month in rent and putting \$175 per month in a savings account.
 Utility costs should be similar to those the applicant is currently paying, but maintenance costs will be about \$50 per month higher.
 According to ratios, the applicant's repayment ability is \$500 per month.
 However, since the applicant is currently using a total of \$575 per month for a combination of rent and savings, a loan that requires a monthly payment of up to \$525 (\$575-\$50) may be considered.